 Alcohol Enforcement Agents with the State Law Enforcement Division (SLED) investigate possible violations of laws and regulations about underage alcohol sales.
 Agents may conduct licensed location inspections, unlicensed location investigations, and compliance checks.
 These compliance checks use underage individuals who cooperate with agents to test whether a business is serving minors alcohol.

 Meanwhile, pursuant to S.C.
-Code Section 23-3-160, in the event of any accident involving injury or death to a person under the age of 21 where there is cause to believe that the person under the age of 21 consumed any alcoholic beverage prior to the accident, the local law enforcement agency having jurisdiction is required to undertake a detailed investigation to determine how the alcoholic beverage was obtained.
-SLED is also required to assist the investigation.
+Code Section 23-3-160, in the event of any accident involving injury or death to a person under the age of 21 where there is cause to believe that the person under the age of 21 consumed any alcoholic beverage before the accident, the local law enforcement agency having jurisdiction is required to undertake a detailed investigation to determine how the alcoholic beverage was obtained.
+SLED is also required to assist in the investigation.

 Impact of Alcohol Sales to Minors on Public Health and Safety